M-68/meta_resource/README.md

  - People/Labs/Organisations
  - Opportunities/Jobs
  - Conferences/Workshops/Talks
-- **contributor** is the name of the person who contributed the resource.
+- **contributor** is the name of the person who has contributed to the resource.

 ## Preview

 ![](https://github.com/M-68/meta_resource/blob/deploy/content/total_records.png)